 Wisconsin’s creative sector has the power to strengthen and revitalize communities, educate our kids for the 21st century world and workforce, and build a foundation for growth and lifelong learning – all essential for Wisconsin’s future and success.
 Come to the Wisconsin Creative Summit to learn, network, and be inspired by all that the arts and creativity provide for our kids, our communities, and our state.

 Elections.
 Politics.
 A changing economy.
+Community engagement.
 Education reform.
 Climate change.
 These are “interesting” times, to say the least.
-The Wisconsin Creative Summit is happening right after the November 6 elections and right before the start of a new year and new decision-makers.
+The Wisconsin Creative Summit is happening soon after the November 6 elections and right before the start of a new year and new decision-makers.
 There’s a lot we don’t know right now, but one thing is essential – it’s never been more important for people who care about Wisconsin’s future to come together to find common ground, learn from each other, and connect through community and creativity.
 Interesting times indeed.

 If you are involved with and care about the arts, culture and creativity in your community as a staff member, board member, or community activist, you should attend the Summit.
 It’s a learning community and a chance to tell your story about what’s happening in the arts, in your community, and around the state.
 Spend the day with people who are doing the same work you are doing, facing the same challenges, exploring the same ideas.
 The Summit is all about gaining knowledge, connecting with new and old friends, sharing your successes and challenges, and becoming inspired for the work ahead.